Snorkelling between tectonic plates

 The company ‘Dive Silfra‘ organizes snorkelling and the scuba diving tours.
 The snorkelling costed me about ISK 17.990 which is approximately USD 170 and it included picking me up from the hostel that I stayed in Reykjavik.
 The snorkelling tour is in Silfra fissure in Thingvellir (Þingvellir) national park.

-On the day of the dive, I was picked up from my hotel in Reykjavik’s city centre.
+On the day of the dive, I was picked up from my hostel in Reykjavik’s city centre.
 It was raining constantly and the weather was freezing.
 There were about 8 of us in for the snorkelling tour.
 We were all driven to the national park, where we met the staff of Drive Silfra.
 The temperature of the water was 2 degrees and I was told that it was the perfect weather for snorkelling.

 On arrival, the staff helped us put on the dry suits and briefed us with all the safety precautions.
 The temperature of the water is in single digits but the best thing about snorkelling and scuba diving in Silfra is that one gets a dry suit.
 And you do not get wet under a dry suit at all.